Home/Supplements/Epigallocatechin gallate

 Is EGCG safe for everyone?

-While generally safe, individuals with liver conditions or those on specific medications should consult a healthcare provider.
+While generally safe, individuals on certain medications should consult a healthcare provider before use.

 How much EGCG should I consume daily?

-A typical dose ranges from 200 to 400 mg, but it's best to consult a healthcare professional for personalized advice.
+A typical dose ranges from 100 to 300 mg, but it's best to follow specific product recommendations.

-Yes, consuming 2-3 cups of green tea daily can provide a significant amount of EGCG.
+Yes, drinking 3-5 cups of green tea daily can provide a significant amount of EGCG.

-Some studies suggest that EGCG may inhibit cancer cell growth, but more research is needed to confirm these effects.
+Some studies suggest that EGCG may inhibit cancer cell growth, but more research is needed.